deeppavlov/dream/annotators/fact_checking/README.md

 ## Description

 Fact Checking conducts basic fact-checking of response candidates.
-As of now, it considers all hypotheses derived from external sources correct (skills relying on external sources are listed in `EXTERNAL_SKILLS`).
+As of now, it considers all hypotheses derived from external sources correct.
 Internally generated hypotheses are fact-checked by ensuring that they do not contradict any of the external hypotheses.
 For example, if `dff_google_api_skill` that relies on Google as a source of external knowledge responds _"Person X is 25 years old"_ and some solely LLM-based skill provides a hallucinated responds _"Person X is 23 years old"_, the second hypotheses is considered incorrect as it contradicts the first, external one.

 NB: Scripted responses from `dummy_skill` and `dff_intent_responder_skill` are not fact-checked for the sake of efficiency and are always deemed correct.